-Most of the people I’ve seen fail in their attempt to build a boss-free, modern homestead lifestyle fail simply because they move too slowly.
+Most of the people I’ve seen fail in their attempt to build a boss-free, modern homestead rural lifestyle fail simply because they move too slowly.
 Sounds crazy but it’s true.
-They’re like my 1953 Farmall Super H tractor that you see here.
+They’re like my 1953 Farmall Super H tractor that you see me driving below.
 It chugs along at a pleasant and laid-back 1650 RPM at full throttle.
-That’s fine for a tractor old enough to receive pension checks, but not a good example of personal speed and productivity today.
+That’s fine for a tractor old enough to receive pension checks (this thing is 67 years old as of this writing, after all), but not a good example of personal speed and productivity today.

-What does slow RPM look like in the world of self-directed living?
+So, what does slow RPM look like in the world of self-directed living?
 Too much pointless talk, too much irrelevant thinking and too long mesmerized by entertainment coming from screens are common pitfalls.
 The inability to maintain a profitable pace without that pace being set by a boss in a formal work situation is usually the root of the problem for most people.
 Even the walking pace of low RPM people tells the tale.
 Taking twice as long as it should walking to and from the workshop to the garden to the wood pile day after day adds up.
-Eventually, low RPM catches up in the form of jobs not getting done, relationship strained and bank balances dipping too low.
+Eventually, low RPM catches up in the form of jobs not getting done, relationship strained and bank balances dipping too low (or even going negative).
 I can think of three specific cases where marriages and families broke up in ugly ways primarily because fathers and husbands simply weren’t productive enough nor decisive enough.
 Low RPM is a killer, especially when it happens in the life of the main breadwinner.

 This is not to say that the higher the personal RPM the better.
 If you rev too high for too long you’ll burn yourself out, missing too many important details and losing the joy of life.
 It’s not that super-high personal RPM gets a lot done in the long run, either.
 Having too many balls in the air usually means you’ll drop some.
 Revving too high for too long and missed details causes your reputation to fall as you let people down.
 Burned out health and relationships will put you on the sidelines, too.